 The following discussion and analysis of Embark's financial condition and results of operations should be read together with the information set forth in Embark's consolidated financial statements and the related notes appearing elsewhere in this prospectus.
 Some of the information contained in this discussion and analysis or set forth elsewhere in this prospectus, including information with respect to Embark's plans and strategy for its business, includes forward-looking statements that involve risks and uncertainties.
 You should read the sections titled "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements" for a discussion of important factors that could cause actual results to differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis.
-Unless the context otherwise requires, all references in this subsection to "Embark," the "Company," "we," "us" or "our" refer to the business of Embark and its subsidiaries prior to the consummation of the Business Combination, which will be the business Combination.
+Unless the context otherwise requires, all references in this subsection to "Embark," the "Company," "we," "us" or "our" refer to the business of Embark and its subsidiaries prior to the consummation of the Business Combination, which will be the business of the Company and its subsidiaries following the consummation of the Business Combination.